EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    Navigation and categorization box

 .. note:: You can not assign the letters **A**, **D**, or **E** to your categories.
-These are the keys used to go to the previous trace (A), or the next trace (D).
+These are the keys for going to the previous trace (A) or the following trace (D).
 Pressing (E), triggers *Deep-LASI* to automatically find bleaching steps in traces, assign them to the corresponding bleaching group, and select the analysis region, as laid out in the section about :ref:`correction_factors`.

 The next frame on the GUI comprises two sub-tabs, the *Plot Layout* tab, and the *Trace tools* tab.
 The first one allows for hiding or displaying specific emission channels for selected excitation sources, as well as their corresponding FRET signatures, as described above.
-The *Trace tools* tab serves for carrying out automated trace sorting, classification, and analysis, which will be described in the section :ref:`auto-analysis`.
+The *Trace tools* tab serves for carrying out automated trace sorting, classification, and analysis, which will be described in :ref:`auto-analysis`.

-The *FRET controls* tab serves for controlling the FRET correction factors for direct excitation, leakage, and detection sensitivity.
+The *FRET controls* tab displays and controls the FRET correction factors for direct excitation, leakage, and detection sensitivity.
 Its functionality will be described in the section about :ref:`correction_factors`.

 ..  _man-categorization:
 Trace categorization
 ~~~~~~~~~~~~~~~~~~~~
 The categorization of traces depends on the actual single-molecule experiment.
 In the following, we describe important steps for the analysis of a dual-color FRET experiment with alternating laser excitation as an example.
-Experienced users can certainly carry out different steps of the categorization and selection process in parallel, i.e., also on a single-trace basis.
+Experienced users can certainly carry out different steps of the categorization and selection process in parallel, i.e., on a single-trace basis.

 #.
-To categorize a large number of molecules in a fast manner we advise first sorting out all unwanted molecules.
+To fast categorize a large number of molecules, we advise first sorting out all unwanted molecules.
 Create two groups, for example, called *Trash* and *Further analysis* first.
 Depending on whether you want to go through the list of traces using a mouse or the keyboard, assign two separate letters on the keyboard to the two groups.
 Now go through all traces and sort out unwanted and useful ones traces.
-You can switch forward to the next trace by typing **D** and go backward to the former trace, which is not categorized yet, by typing **A**.
-Once a trace is already added to another group, it will no appear anylonger in the **Uncategorized** group.
+You can switch forward to the consecutive trace by typing **D** and go backward to the former trace, which is not categorized yet, by typing **A**.
+Once a trace is added to a group, it will not appear any longer in the **Uncategorized** group.

 #.
 We additionally advise ensuring that you only keep the single-molecule events.
 For this, please inspect the middle column on the GUI showing the detected particle in each channel.
-Make sure that only one molecule is shown inside the detection mask in each channel, while no emitter is detected inside the 'background mask'.
-Otherwise exclude the trajectory, since the false background calculation will lead to miscalculated FRET correction factors and hence FRET efficiencies.
+Make sure that only one molecule is shown inside the detection mask in each channel while no emitter is detected inside the 'background mask'.
+Otherwise, exclude the trajectory since the false background calculation will lead to miscalculated FRET correction factors and, hence, FRET efficiencies.

 #.
 Sort between *Static* and *Dynamic* molecules.
-Add categories for dynamic or static traces and add each trace to one of the two groups.
-By this step, you can select afterward, which traces shall be analyzed by HMM, for example.
+Create categories for dynamic or static traces and add each trajectory to one of the two groups.
+By this step, you can select afterward which traces shall be analyzed by HMM, for example.

 #.
-Select regions of the trajectories (as described in the following paragraph :ref:`man-selection`) which will be evaluated later on by kinetics or histogram analysis.
+Select regions of the trajectories (as described in the following paragraph :ref:`man-selection`), which will be evaluated later by kinetics or histogram analysis.
 Traces with manually selected regions will be automatically added to the **Manual Selection** category.

 #.
 Mark regions of the trajectories (as described in the following paragraph :ref:`man-selection`) in which fluorophores bleach. *Deep-LASI* will add the traces automatically to the following groups: **G Bleach**, **R Bleach**, *GR Alpha**, **GR Beta**, and **GR Gamma**.

 ..  _man-selection:
 Trace selection
 ~~~~~~~~~~~~~~~~~~~~
-For selecting regions in traces either for further analysis or correction factor determination, *Deep-LASI* uses the mouse as active tool for marking different areas. *Deep-LASI* has two different types of selectors: firstly, it allows for marking marking specific areas according to the detection channel (:numref:`docu_selectors`; left), which is required to derive trace-wise correction factors and secondly, it provide one selector mode (:numref:`docu_selectors`; right), which marks the start and stop time points, in between which the kinetics and FRET states shall be evaluated.
+For selecting regions in traces, either for further analysis or correction factor determination, *Deep-LASI* uses the mouse as the active tool for marking different areas. *Deep-LASI* has two different types of selectors: firstly, it allows for choosing specific time windows according to the detection channel (:numref:`docu_selectors`; left), which is required to derive trace-wise correction factors, and secondly, it provides one selector mode (:numref:`docu_selectors`; right), which marks the starting and stopping time points, in between which the kinetics and FRET states shall be evaluated.

 .. figure:: ./../figures/documents/Fig_20_Selectors.png
    :width: 550